livz/livz.github.io/_posts/2017-12-01-Temperature-humidity-Arduino.md

 I'm always very interested in finding out how things work on a lower level and since I had a few spare days I've decided to play around with some sensors and an Arduino board I've been using for random projects.
 After all, there are many mechatronics tutorials online, so _how hard can it be_?

 It turned out that a lot of tutorials implicitely assume many prerequisites.
-Also didn't match exactly the electronic pieces I had already ordered (and waited for almost a month to be shipped from overseas).
+Also they didn't match exactly the electronic pieces I had already ordered (_and waited for almost a month to be shipped from overseas!_).
 But overall it was a good learning experience.
-So in this post I'll go through all the steps and include fixes for some issues I've encountered.
+So in this post I'll go through all the steps and include fixes for some issues I've encountered along the way.
 Hopefully this will be useful for somebody in a same position as I was a few days ago.
 Let's begin!

 ## Hardware components